Omni-guides/Tuxborn/ReadmeTemp.md

 We've done the xEdit bit for you, but you will still have to set your fallback pronoun via the MCM in-game.

 **Optional Mods:**
+Custom Presets Go in Here: Empty folder to put any custom racemenu presets in SSE FPS Stabilizer: SKSE that dynamically changes setting base on a performance target, can be disabled if you run into weird performance issues
+Smaller HUD: makes the HUD smaller
+Skyrim Upscaler - DLSS FSR2 XeSS: more FPS or longer battery life with the help of FSR upscaling Enemy (R)Evolution of Skyrim - EEOS: gives npc more perks and spells to use against you Masculine Animations for Female PCs/Feminine Animations for Male PCs: changes some animations for the Player Character

 ---